The Heart-Healthy Benefits of Exercise: 10 Reasons to Stay Active

 The American Heart Association recommends:

-Getting Started Tips
+Getting Started: Tips for Success

-Start slow and build over time.
+Start slow and gradually increase intensity over time.

 Conclusion